EmbraceLife/fastdebug/mds_output/kaggle-local-validation-framework-otto.md

+## Experiment on @radek1's notebook on local validation framework

 This notebook builds on my previous work -- [co-visitation matrix - simplified, imprvd logic 🔥](https://www.kaggle.com/code/radek1/co-visitation-matrix-simplified-imprvd-logic?scriptVersionId=110068977) that achieves 0.558 on the LB.

 Here we take the functionality from that notebook, run on 1/1000 of the data (it achieves ~0.487 on public LB).